deammion/Engr-Project/project_requirement/project-requirement.md

 <br>
 **Security:**<br>
 <br>
 The main purpose of this project is to increase internet browser security by implementing CSP nonce tags on all outgoing HTTP requests sent by the host server; security is the top priority.
-As such the project will need to produce a program that can perform such implementation without compromising security of both the website user and the website owner server.<br>
+As such the project will need to produce a program that can perform such implementation without compromising the security of both the website user and the website owner server.<br>
 <br>
 The proxy plugin must also be able to operate without exposing itself to attack.
 Since the program has a collection and analysis functionality used to train the system on what to apply the CSP nonce tags to.
 The program needs security measures to prevent the possibility of this being exploited.
-Since exploiting this part of the program would result in ineffective application of the CSP.<br>
+Since exploiting this part of the program would result in the ineffective application of the CSP.<br>
 <br>
 During the collection stage of the programs lifecycle, it will need to operate in a way that is secure.
 If the collection stage can be exploited it could be possible for an attacker to intercept the HTTP responses sent by the website owner’s host server and train the system to ignore malicious code or input any code the attacker deems fit.
 If unsecure the attacker could gain the ability to edit more than the script tags.
 If the program can be exploited in such a way it could lead to an increased possibility of attacks occurring, instead of preventing them.<br>
 <br>